 Identify a way to measure the water intake

-While you know that a horse should drink 5 to 10 gallons of water every day, how do you know if the pony has drunk this much water and not less?
-Monitoring one stabled horse is easy, as you can count the number of buckets used up in a day.
+While you may be aware that a horse should drink 5 to 10 gallons of water every day, how can you be certain if a pony has consumed this amount of water and not less?
+Water troughs for horses can vary in shapes and sizes, and monitoring the water intake of a single stabled horse is relatively straightforward, as you can keep track of the number of buckets used in a day.

 If you leave your horse out to graze in the paddocks or use automatic waters, it can be not easy to know just how much your equine is consuming.
 The best way to check is to keep an eye on the water troughs and ensure they are always filled with fresh, clean water.

 Remember to check for signs of dehydration, for example, by feeling the horse’s gums for moisture or observing their pinched skin.